Dr. K. (Subbu) Subramanian, President, STIMS Institute Inc.

-Prior to 2011, Dr. Subramanian served as the Director, Surface Preparation Technology at Norton Abrasives and later at Saint-Gobain Co.
 He proposed the notion that “Applications Technology” in the manufacturing sector is the equivalent of software in the Computer industries.
-He conceived and implemented a network of Application Technology Centers: HGTC, Worcester MA.
-USA, EGTC, Hamburg – Germany, CGTC, Shanghai – China, IGTC, Bangalore – India, JGTC, Kure, Japan and other locations across the globe.
-These technology centers have been conceived and developed to foster surface generation processes used in a wide variety of industries ranging from Semiconductors to Steel making, Automotive to Aerospace, Bearings to Bio-medical parts, Ceramics to Optical lenses, etc. He extended the role of Applications Technology as an additional source of revenue for manufacturing companies and add value through customer success management.
+He conceived and implemented a network of Application Technology Centers at Worcester MA.
+USA, Hamburg – Germany, Shanghai – China, Bangalore – India, Kure – Japan, Sao Paulo – Brazil and other locations across the globe.
+These technology centers have been conceived and developed to foster Applications Technology used or surface generation in a wide variety of industries ranging from Semiconductors to Steel making, Automotive to Aerospace, Bearings to Bio-medical parts, Ceramics to Optical lenses, etc. He extended the role of Applications Technology as an additional source of revenue for manufacturing companies and add value through customer success management.
 Several machine tool companies have been fostered in the USA thanks to this approach.

 Dr. Subramanian has personal and hands on involvement and contribution in R&D, New Product Development, New Business Development as well HR development for 21st Century Economy.
 Young professionals trained/mentored by him are now pursuing their advanced degrees in manufacturing in USA, India and China.
 His microscopic interactions model has enabled in establishing a scientific frame work that combines the principles of machining and tribology.
 This model has been used for development of new abrasive grains, advancements in current manufacturing processes as well as invention of new processes for grinding ceramics and high temperature alloys.
 Development of grinding processes that resulted in the commercialization of Thin Film Magnetic Recording Heads and flexible processes (Machining to Grinding – M2G) for grinding aerospace components are among the many notable accomplishments of his teams.
 His tools and approaches for bringing the science to shop floor manufacturing using portable diagnostic tools are now used across the globe.